"The voice you hear is not my speaking voice, but my mind's voice."The Piano

 , and Anna Paquin

-(in her first ever
+(in her acting debut).

 Hunter stars as a mute woman named Ada McGrath who, along with her precocious daughter Flora (Paquin), are shipped off to New Zealand after Ada's father arranges a marriage with her new husband, Alisdair Stewart (Neill).
 Ada leaves her native early Victorian Scotland, but brings along her beloved piano, which she considers to be her voice, regardless of her silence.
 Of course, Alisdair doesn't bother with the piano, and it is left on the beach.
 This leads to Ada's initial reticence at the marriage becoming active hostility, and things become more tense between the newlyweds when Stewart sells the piano to a neighbor, George Baines (Keitel).